Nelfe80/RetroBat-Instruction-Cards/README.md

    Place the entire folder containing the layout and its images into the following directory in RetroBat:
 saves/mame/artwork/

-   Or directly in the foler /mame/artwork/ (if you don't have RetroBat)
+   Or directly in the folder /mame/artwork/ (if you don't have RetroBat)

 3. Update your MAME and Roms